lamastex/scalable-data-science/_sds/basics.md

 ---
-title: The Basics and Essentials
+title: Basics
 permalink: /sds/basics/
 sidebar:
   nav: "lMenu"
 ---

-# The Basics and Essentials
+## The Basics and Some Essentials

 ## Learn to Work with Your Local Laptop
 * Command-line Basics